scholarworks/sipity/CONTRIBUTING.md

 A slow test suite is an indicator of an unhealthy test suite;
 Therefore lets keep it under 30 seconds.

-Code that is not covered in test means code that we are not "owning" and documenting; Therefore lets keep the test coverage at 100%.
+Code that is not covered in test means code that we are not "owning" and documenting.

-Code that does not conform to the style guide can be disorienting; Therefore lets adhear to 100% style guide compliance or articulate why we are violating the style guide.
+Let's keep the test coverage at 100%.

 ### What Happens We Pass the 30 Second Threshold?

 Our application is going to continue to grow; And so will the completion time of our tests.
 If we hit the 30 second mark, we'll review what is happening and adjust the goal.

-## But Rubocop is complaining too much...
+### The linters are complaining too much...

+Programatic style guide enforcement keeps the codebase consistent and gives contributors immediate feedback on whether their code meeds the expectations of this project.
+By pre-screening for formatting and whitespace concerns pull request conversations can focus on _intent_ and _clarity_.

+We recognize that there are times when exceptions to the style guides are justified.
-Either submit a pull request modifying the `.hound.yml` file or submit an issue and I can take a look at it.
+Submit a pull request modifying the pertinent configuration file and we can discuss it.
+* [RuboCop](https://github.com/bbatsov/rubocop) configuration is in `.hound.yml`
+* [SCSS-Lint](https://github.com/causes/scss-lint) configuration is in `.scss-lint.yml`
+* [JSHint](https://github.com/jshint/jshint/) configuration is in `.jshintrc`.
+Files can be excluded from JSHint checks by adding them to `.jshintignore`

 # Submitting a Pull Request